awsdocs/amazon-s3-userguide/doc_source/monitoring-overview.md

 # Monitoring Amazon S3<a name="monitoring-overview"></a>

 Monitoring is an important part of maintaining the reliability, availability, and performance of Amazon S3 and your AWS solutions\.
-You should collect monitoring data from all of the parts of your AWS solution so that you can more easily debug a multipoint failure if one occurs\.
-But before you start monitoring Amazon S3, you should create a monitoring plan that includes answers to the following questions:
+We recommend collecting monitoring data from all of the parts of your AWS solution so that you can more easily debug a multipoint failure if one occurs\.
+Before you start monitoring Amazon S3, create a monitoring plan that includes answers to the following questions:
 + What are your monitoring goals?
 + What resources will you monitor?
 + How often will you monitor these resources?